sohukia/forensic-show/README.md

     }
 }
 ```
-This is a powershell script which download, execute and set persistence for this fake malware :
+This is a powershell script which downloads, executes and sets persistence for this fake malware :
 ```ps1
 # ==========================================
 # SIMULATION D'ATTAQUE FORENSIC